Select the field of view to map

 CL maps with Monarc and Vulcan

-Unfiltered – In this mode, the light bypasses the spectrograph and the following options are available:
+Unfiltered – In this mode, the light bypasses the spectrograph, and the following options are available:

-• Filter = In – Selects an optical filter to modify the signal reaching the detector.
+- Filter = In – Selects an optical filter to modify the signal reaching the detector.
 A drop-down menu allows the user to select one of the five filters installed in the system.

 WL Filtered (wavelength-filtered) mode – Focuses photons onto the entrance slit of the spectrograph and disperses them by wavelength (energy).
-This uses a wavelength-selecting slit to allow a certain range of wavelengths to pass through the system.
+This uses a wavelength-selecting slit to allow a specific range of wavelengths to pass through the system.

-• WL (nm) – Sets the wavelength of light that passes through (the center of) the exit slit.
+- WL (nm) – Sets the wavelength of light that passes through (the center of) the exit slit.

-• Bandpass (nm) – Defines the range of wavelengths.
+- Bandpass (nm) – Defines the range of wavelengths.

 Note that for PMT detectors, two different DigiScan signals are available: CL Analog and CL Counted.
-These two DigiScan signals sense the same output from the detector but process the signals in different ways.
+These two DigiScan signals sense the same output from the detector but process the signals differently.
 The analog signal provides a wider dynamic range, while the counted signal offers a higher signal-to-noise ratio.
 In many cases, the counted signal is most appropriate, but in the case of very strong emission, the analog signal may be of benefit.

 Recipe-driven acquisition of maps (Monarc only)